Armenians in China

 There are roughly 1,000 Armenians currently living in Mainland China and Hong Kong.

-The Armenian community of Hong Kong and China, commonly referred to as ChinaHay, regularly organizes events across China.
+The Armenian community of Hong Kong and Mainland China, commonly referred to as ChinaHay, regularly organizes events across China.

 Whilst the current community is relatively small, Armenians have held historical presence in China for many centuries.

 History

 Armenian merchants in China

 Armenian merchants traveled and lived in China long before the twentieth century.
 Hethum I, ruler of Cilicia, traveled to the Mongol court in Karakorum in 1254.
 Alans and Armenians were in China during the Yuan dynasty, converted to Catholicism at the turn of the 14th century by John of Montecorvino.
 In Quanzhou a church belonging to the Franciscans received a donation from an Armenian woman in Medieval China.
 In 1318, Quanzhou's bishop, Peregrine of Castello, reported an Armenian woman gave the Franciscans a church and house.
 Armenians followed the Franciscan Catholic Latin Rite in Quanzhou.

 From the 17th to 19th centuries, some Armenian merchants established communities and ran successful businesses in Guangzhou and Hong Kong and there was even a small Armenian community in Tibet.
 The Armenians of Tibet were focused on trade in deer musk.